mrsimoes/hlnsync/README.md

  - `-n` Dry-run, just show which operations would be performed.

  - `--exclude=<glob_pattern>` Exclude source files and directories by glob pattern.
-Patterns are interpreted as in `rsync --exclude=<glob_pattern> source/ target`.
+Patterns are interpreted similarly to `rsync --exclude=<glob_pattern> source/ target`, but with `*` matching across slashes and no `**` pattern.
 This option may be repeated, with each `--exclude` option affecting all file trees.
 An initial slash anchors the pattern to the file tree root.
 A trailing slash means the pattern applies only to directories.
 There is a corresponding `--include`.
 Some commands accept `--exclude-once=<pattern>` and `--include-once=<pattern>`, which apply only to the next file tree following the switch and gain precedence over global patterns.

  To sum up, a file or directory is excluded if it matches an `exclude` pattern before matching any `include` pattern.